nats-io/nats-site/content/documentation/streaming/nats-streaming-intro.md

 ## Usage, Configuration and Administration

-NATS provides a rich set of commands and parameters to configure all aspects of the server.
+NATS Streaming provides a rich set of commands and parameters to configure all aspects of the server.
 Please refer to the [README](https://github.com/nats-io/nats-streaming-server/) for further info on usage, configuration, and administration.